geopm/geopm/tutorial/README.md

 3. Adding work imbalance to the application
 -------------------------------------------
-Tutorial 3 modifies tutorial 2 by adding a load imbalance in the compute intensive region of the application.
-It scales the amount of work done by each rank by one percent so that rank N is doing N percent more work than rank 0.
+Tutorial 3 modifies tutorial 2 removing all but the compute intensive region from the application and then adding work imbalance across the MPI ranks.
+This tutorial also uses a modified implementation of the DGEMM region which does set up and shutdown once per application run rather than once per main loop iteration.
+In this way the main application loop is focused entirely on the DGEMM operation.
+Note an MPI_Barrier has also been added to the loop.
+The work imbalance is done by assigning the first half of the MPI ranks 10% more work than the second half.
 In this example we also enable geopm to do control in addition to simply profiling the application.
 This is enabled through the GEOPM_POLICY environment variable which refers to a json formatted policy file.
 This control is intended to synchronize the run time of each rank in the face of this load imbalance.
+The tutorial 3 script executes the application with two different policies.
+The first run enforces a uniform power budget of 150 Watts to each compute node using the governing decider alone, and the second run enforces an average power budget of 150 Watts across all compute nodes while diverting power to the nodes which have more work to do using the balancing decider at the tree levels of the hierarchy and the governing decider at the leaf.

 4. Adding artificial imbalance to the application
 -------------------------------------------------
-Tutorial 4 enables artificial injection of imbalance and includes a loop that runs only the DGEMM region.
+Tutorial 4 enables artificial injection of imbalance.
+This differs from from tutorial by 3 having the application sleep for a period of time proportional to the amount of work done rather than simply increasing the amount of work done.
+This type of modeling is useful when the amount of work within cannot be easily scaled.
 The imbalance is controlled by a file who's path is given by the IMBALANCER_CONFIG environment variable.
 This file gives a list of hostnames and imbalance injection fraction.
 An example file might be:

     my-cluster-node3 0.25
     my-cluster-node11 0.15